 Towing a trailer places an additional load on your vehicle's engine, transmission, axle, brakes, tires and suspension.
-Inspect these components carefully after any towing operation.
+Inspect these components carefully prior to and after any towing operation.

 Do not exceed the GVWR or the GAWR specified on the certification label.